drocheam/optrace/docs/source/usage/gui_automation.rst

 While :meth:`TraceGUI.process <optrace.gui.trace_gui.TraceGUI.process>` reacts to changes in the TraceGUI itself, it does not handle changes of the raytracer or tracing geometry.

 When changing the geometry, the changes are not automatically applied to the scene.
-The geometry is not automatically raytraced as well.
+The geometry is also not automatically raytraced.

-To force the redrawing and retracing of the full scene you can call :meth:`TraceGUI.replot <optrace.gui.trace_gui.TraceGUI.replot>`.
+To force the redrawing and retracing of the full scene, you can call :meth:`TraceGUI.replot <optrace.gui.trace_gui.TraceGUI.replot>`.

 With the context manager :meth:`TraceGUI.smart_replot <optrace.gui.trace_gui.TraceGUI.smart_replot>` it is possible to only update changed objects.
-For instance, if a detector is moved, there is no need for updating the lenses inside the geometry or tracing the scene.
+For instance, if a detector is moved, there is no need for updating the lenses inside the geometry or retracing the scene.
 :meth:`TraceGUI.smart_replot <optrace.gui.trace_gui.TraceGUI.smart_replot>` handles the detection of changes and updating automatically.
-Geometry and raytracing properties are stored when entering into the context manager and compared to when exiting.

 Here is an example: